-In light of this, Metalogix strongly recommends that our clients leverage the Import Pipeline for all SPO migrations.
+In light of this, it is strongly recommended that our clients leverage the Import Pipeline for all SPO migrations.
 Users can either provide their own private (paid) Azure containers (as detailed later in this document), or SPO-provided (free) containers.